 Mr. Atkins leads client work for financial services firms regarding an array of matters, including Dodd-Frank Act compliance, domestic regulatory issues, European regulatory advice, and corporate governance.
 Mr. Atkins regularly serves as an independent compliance consultant and a court-appointed monitor in settlements involving federal agencies and regulators.
 His expert witness engagements include federal, state, and foreign litigation, as well as U.S. Securities and Exchange Commission matters.

-From 2012 to 2015, Mr. Atkins served as an independent director and non-executive chairman of the board of BATS Global Markets, Inc., a leading operator of electronic U.S. and European securities markets trading listed cash equity securities and equity options.
-He is a trustee of the American Council on Germany, serving as chairman of the audit committee, and is a member of the Committee for Economic Development of the Conference Board.
+Since 2017, Mr. Atkins has led industry efforts to develop best practices for digital asset issuances and trading platforms as co-chair of the Token Alliance.
+From 2012 to 2015, Mr. Atkins served as an independent director and non-executive Chairman of the Board of BATS Global Markets, Inc., a leading operator of electronic U.S. and European securities markets trading listed cash equity securities and equity options (since acquired by Cboe).

 Prior to founding Patomak, Mr. Atkins served as an SEC Commissioner from 2002 to 2008 where he advocated for transparency, consistency, and the use of cost-benefit analysis at the agency.
 He represented the SEC at meetings of the U.S.-E.U.
 Transatlantic Economic Council, the President’s Working Group on Financial Markets, the World Economic Forum, and the Transatlantic Business Dialogue.
 From 2009 to 2010, he was appointed a member of the Congressional Oversight Panel for the Troubled Asset Relief Program.
 Earlier in his career, he served on the staffs of SEC Chairmen Richard C. Breeden and Arthur Levitt as chief of staff and counsellor, respectively.